DAY 2 – 07 March

 Breakout session 1: SOLAR MOBILITY - SOLAR IN THE DRIVER’S SEAT Breakout session 2: UNLOCKING THE POTENTIAL OF LARGE-SCALE SOLAR IN EUROPE Breakout session 3: LATEST TRENDS AND INNOVATIONS IN SOLAR O&M

-Transport is acknowledging a deep transformation, pushed by the necessity to decarbonise the sector and to reduce air and noise pollution in cities: 4 million of electric vehicles are on the road worldwide since August 2018.
-This electrification of transport presents massive opportunities for solar: solar could be integrated to vehicles or to carports, solar can be used as a fuel via power-purchase-agreements or offered as an integrated offer with electric vehicle charging points.
+Transport is acknowledging a deep transformation, pushed by the necessity to decarbonise the sector and to reduce air and noise pollution in cities: 4 million electric vehicles are on the road worldwide since August 2018.
+This electrification of transport presents massive opportunities for solar: solar can be integrated into vehicles or to carports, used as a fuel via power-purchase-agreements or offered as an integrated offer with electric vehicle charging points.
 These innovative solutions will require bridging the transport and energy sector, both at business level and at policy level.
-This session will explore the opportunities and the challenges of a solar-powered mobility.
+This session will explore the opportunities and the challenges of solar-powered mobility.

 In December 2018 SolarPower Europe launched its “Grid Intelligent Solar” report, which shows that utility scale solar is not only the lowest cost power source in many regions, but also a reliable partner that helps to keep the grid stable and supports Europe’s security of supply.

 Moderator: Leah Charpentier , Head of European Regulatory Affairs & Government Relations, First Solar